Floerianc/Flashbar/readme.md

 - Start program
 - Wait for the program to scan every directory _(Takes about 0.5 - 2 Minutes)_
+    - If there's no pre-existing image of your hard drive of course
   - You can also use the searchbar while the program is still loading but not every file can be found
 - Press custom keybind (Default: `Alt+F12`)
 - Search for file
-- `Left-click` to open the file, `right-click` to open the directory
+- `Left-click` or `Ctrl+Enter` to open the file, `Alt+Enter` to open the directory. `Right-click` to open context menu.

 <hr>